Description

 - GIP Receptor: –

-- Mechanism Focus: Appetite suppression + energy expenditure + hepatic fat metabolism
+- Mechanism Focus: Appetite suppression + energy output + hepatic fat body function

 Tirzepatide (Dual GIP/GLP-1 Agonist):